Mageshwaran18/Linux/03-user-management/README.md

 ```bash
 usermod -g new_primary_group username
 ```
-removes the user from their old primary group and sets a new one.
+* Removes the user from their old primary group and sets a new one.<br>
-🔸 It only changes the primary group, not the secondary groups.
+* It only changes the primary group, not the secondary groups.<br>

 ## Sudo Access and Privilege Escalation
 ### Adding a User to Sudo Group